hannah-worthington/Shearwaters_plastic/README.md

   Working directory should automatically be recognised as the master folder

 # Usage
+  All results in the manuscript can be reproduced by running the code files detailed below

   01_data_wrangling.R
     Reads in the encounter information
     Cleans data